We pick up as Edgley finding his rhythm among many physical challenges…

 Edgley was joined by kitesurfing champion Tom Bridge and Andrew Cotton, one of the world’s most respected professional big wave surfers.
 When asked about undergoing the Great British Swim himself, Cotton said he’d rather take a 100-foot wave to the head.
 Good luck Ross!

 GREAT BRITISH SWIM: EPISODE 7

 Having battled the waves to round Land’s End, it was decision time for Edgley and the crew.
 Which way next?
 Would they go across to Wales for a shorter, but potentially more turbulent swim, or take the (much) longer but potentially more sheltered swim up the Irish coast?

 Lesson from the #GreatBritishSwim You don’t “conquer” an ocean, but if you’re lucky and you abide by the laws of the sea (tides, wildlife & weather) you might be allowed to float around them for a while 😊 Or in my case, float around long enough to navigate around this BIG rock known as Great Britain 🇬🇧 @rnli #RespectTheWater

 Ross took time out from swimming to answer some questions posed by viewers.
 Will this challenge extend the 100 days length?
 How are his injuries holding up?
 If you have a burning question for #RhinoNeck, post it in the comments section of his videos.

 After more than thousand kilometers of swimming, Edgley’s shoulders started to make some weird noises.
 He and the team were worried that without treatment it might impact his chances of finishing the Great British Swim.

-The team called on the help of top sports physio Jeff Ross to see if he could work his magic and get Ross swimming at his best again.
+The team called on the help of top sports physio Jeff Ross to see if he could work his magic and get Edgley swimming at his best again.

-Click through next set of episodes of the Great British Swim as Edgley describes swimming in the dark…
+Click through to the next set of episodes of the Great British Swim as Edgley describes swimming in the dark…